jelledruyts/AuthProxy/README.md

 ## Notes

-- App Service Easy Auth is the closest we have to a realization of the idea today, but locked to App Service.
+- App Service Easy Auth is the closest we have to a realization of the idea today at Microsoft, but locked to App Service.
+  - See [Configuration File Reference](https://docs.microsoft.com/azure/app-service/configure-authentication-file-based#configuration-file-reference) for relevant ideas.
+- The Azure API Management Token Store also aims for a related mission.
+- There are somewhat similar implementations but they don't go as deep and they're a part of other stacks, for example [Ambassador Edge Stack](https://www.getambassador.io/docs/edge-stack/latest/howtos/oauth-oidc-auth/).
 - This should be provided out of the box in Dapr
   - [Dapr middleware](https://docs.dapr.io/reference/components-reference/supported-middleware/) has some of this functionality (but built-in to the Dapr sidecar itself and not externalized/pluggable as another sidecar?)
     - [OAuth2](https://github.com/dapr/components-contrib/blob/master/middleware/http/oauth2/oauth2_middleware.go) supports authorization code exchange and then puts the acquired token on the call to the actual Dapr service.